Transmissible spongiform encephalopathy: Diagnosis

 The variable presentation of prion diseases and their rapid progression following the appearance of signs and symptoms present a special challenge for diagnosis.
 Because the early signs of disease can mimic those in other brain disorders, the diagnosis of prion disease is often delayed.
 Upon clinical examination, sporadic CJD (the most frequent human prion disease) is suspected when the patient presents with rapidly progressing deterioration of cognition and movement.
 The diagnosis can be supported by the following tests: 1) Electroencephalogram (EEG) - in CJD, the pattern of brain waves changes over the course of the disease, one typical abnormality being periodic sharp and slow wave complexes in the electrical signal; 2) Cerebrospinal fluid (CSF) tests, in particular, measurement of the 14-3-3 protein, tau protein, and neurofilament light chain, all of which increase in prion diseases; 3) Magnetic resonance imaging (MRI) can detect characteristic changes in the structure of the brain; and 4) Real-time Quaking Induced Conversion (RT-QuIC) is used to detect the presence of abnormal PrP in the CSF.
 Although many of the changes detected by these tests occur in other diseases, combining the test results can establish the presence of prion disease with high Sensitivity and specificity.
 False positive diagnoses, though rare, are still possible; therefore, definitive diagnosis of prion diseases requires direct examination of brain tissue.

 Treatment

 There are currently no known ways to cure or prevent prion disease.
-Certain medications slow down the progression of the disease in mice, but these have not been found to be effective in trials with human patients.
-Ultimately, supportive care is the only option for easing the burden of disease in affected individuals.
+Supportive care is the only option for easing the burden of the disease in affected individuals.
+Certain medications, such as PSPs, tetracycline, and doxicycline, have been studied experimentally to treat CJD, but their results vary and are generally disappointing.
+PRN100, a monoclonal antibody, has been overlooked as an emerging treatment that has been shown to lengthen the lifespan of lab mice to a normal lifespan; their effectiveness in humans is still being studied.
+In 2024, Sonia Vallabh and her husband described CHARM, a protein which was engineered to selectively silence PrnP, the gene that causes prion diseases, which was found to prolong the lives of rats with the disease by 52% in 2025.